t(9;22)(q34;q11.2);BCR-ABL1, Quantitative Transcript Analysis

 Detection of the t(9;22)(q34;q11.2);BCR-ABL1 fusion transcript for diagnosis and monitoring of residual disease in patients with chronic myelogenous leukemia (CML), B-lymphoblastic leukemia (B-ALL) with t(9;22) and a small subset of patients with acute myeloid leukemia (AML).

 RNA is extracted from white blood cells in bone marrow and/or peripheral blood and reverse transcribed to cDNA.
 Real-time PCR is performed to amplify the BCR-ABL1 fusion transcripts as well as ABL1 transcripts.
 Common transcript types also known as major (e13a2 (b2a2), e14a2 (b2a2)) and minor (e1a2) are detected in single tube reaction by real-time Quantitative PCR.
-When an Alternate transcript (e13a3 (b2a3), e14a3 (b3a3) and e19a3) is suspected, a qualitative nested PCR is performed, followed by capillary electrophoresis and Sanger sequencing for identification of fusion transcript.
+When an Alternate transcript (e13a3 (b2a3), e14a3 (b3a3), e1a3, e6a2 and e19a2) is suspected, a qualitative multiplex PCR is performed, followed by capillary electrophoresis.

-Sensitivity is approximately 1 in 100,000 for real-time PCR and 1in 100,000 for qualitative nested PCR.
+Sensitivity is approximately 1 in 100,000 for real-time PCR and 1in 1000 for qualitative multiplex PCR.
 Levels detected in peripheral blood and bone marrow samples are generally equivalent.

 5-10 working days (Quantitative); 5-15 working days (Qualitative).